 “The quality of the people seem very high,” Sapronov said in a Nov.
 18, 1994, Nuclear Notes.
 “I was especially impressed by the open lines of communication.
 All of our questions were answered to the fullest extent.”

 KKPPN was one of five nuclear power plants in the Ukraine at the time.
 Built in 1987, it was the newest and smallest plant there, with a 4,000-megawatt capacity.
-Although similarly equipped, Sapronov explained through an interpreter how very different the two plants were, specifically in the organizational structure.
+Although similarly equipped, Sapronov explained through an interpreter how different the two plants were.

 At the time, Sapronov explained: “Because of the tradition in the Soviet Union, the nuclear industry in the Ukraine is a state sector.
 That means that the people who work at the plant are providing a service for the state.”